aredn/documentation/arednGettingStarted/node_status.rst

 Top Nav Bar
 -----------

 From left to right, after the AREDN® logo, the node name is displayed along with a label indicating whether you are viewing the *status* or *admin* display.
+On the right side there is a button which will switch the display to the old user interface.
+Click the ``Old UI`` button to see the legacy web interface for your node.
+From the old user interface you can also click the ``New UI`` button to return to the new user interface.

 |icon1| At the far right is the default icon indicating that you are viewing the page as a normal user.
 Clicking this icon will open a dropdown menu that allows you to login as the node administrator.